Hydracerynitis/LOR-Contingecy-Contract/xml/ReadMe.txt

 Risk Level 12 Reward List:
 Philip's Sonorous Page ---- Complete The Crying Children reception with Risk Level 12 or more.
 Eileen's Glittering Page ---- Complete The Church of Gear reception with Risk Level 12 or more.
+Greta's Confident Page ---- Complete The Eighth Chef reception with Risk Level 12 or more.
 Tanya's Lively Page ---- Complete L’heure du Loup reception with Risk Level 12 or more.
 Jae-heon's Eloquent Page ---- Complete The Puppeteer reception with Risk Level 12 or more.
 Elena's Sensuous Page ---- Complete The Blood-Red Moon reception with Risk Level 12 or more.